popandpeek/Document-Streaming/README.md

 Instructions

 1. Computing Set-up
-  1. This project requires Docker Desktop to be installed and working with Docker Hub - https://www.docker.com/101-tutorial/
+  * This project requires Docker Desktop to be installed and working with Docker Hub - https://www.docker.com/101-tutorial/
-    a.
-Ubuntu or WSL on Windows
+    * Ubuntu or WSL on Windows
-  2. VS Code with Docker extensions
+  * VS Code with Docker extensions

 2. Download the following images from Docker Hub
 	..a. mongo:latest